The T27 exemption allows organophosphate sheep dip to be treated with an approved organophosphate-degrading enzyme.

 You can treat organophosphate sheep dip with an approved enzyme at the place where you use the sheep dip.

-Type of activity you can’t carry out
+Type of activity you cannot carry out

 - bring back used and waste sheep dip from other places to be treated on your farm